-Incoming exchange students must choose a primary field of study so they are properly registered at NC State.
-A primary field of study is also a requirement for your DS-2019 (a document required to receive your J-1 visa).
+Incoming exchange students must choose a major field of study so they are properly registered at NC State.
+A major field of study is also a requirement for your DS-2019 (a document required to receive your J-1 visa).

-Students may still take courses outside their primary field of study, but the majority of their courses should be within the primary field.
+Students may still take courses outside their major field of study, but the majority of their courses should be within the major field of study.

 Where do I find courses?

 To get an idea of which courses will be offered during your time at NC State, use the Class Search.
 We recommend looking up courses that were taught during the same term that you will study at NC State, since some courses are only taught in the Fall, while others are only taught in the Spring.

 The finalized list of available courses for a given semester will be available online in March for Fall courses and October for Spring courses.

 For each credit hour you are expected to spend 1 hour in class per week plus 2 hours studying per week.
 So, for the standard course of 3 credit hours, you should expect to spend 3 hours in class plus 6 hours studying per week for a total of 9 hours/week spent on that course.

 You are responsible for working with your department at your home university to find out which course requirements you need to fulfill, or are able to fulfill, while at NC State.
 Based on the courses listed on your Course Request Form, you will be registered in the appropriate department determined by the NC State Study Abroad Office.